dzy-cxy/Deep-Learning-Mini-Project-S24/README.md

 python test.py --params_path path/to/checkpoint_dir/model_final.pth
 ```

+3. Jupyter notebooks for easy visualization and verification
+You can run the Jupyter notebook file with clear Visualization plots, which also clearly prints the final test accuracy and number of parameters.

 ## Note
 If you want to specify GPU to use, you should set environment variable `CUDA_VISIBLE_DEVICES=0`, for example.